-Key Description account User account of the HPC system to be used to run the experiment. model_dir Absolute path of the model directory (where it was installed by esm_master ). setup_dir Absolute path of the setup directory (where it was installed by esm_master ). executable Name of the component executable file, as it shows in the <component setup_path="">/bin after compilation.</component> compute_time Estimated computing time for a run, used for submitting a job with the job scheduler. time_step Time step of the component in seconds. lresume Boolean to indicate whether the run is an initial run or a restart. pool_dir Path to the pool directory to read in mesh data, forcing files, inputs, etc. namelists List of namelist files required for the model. namelist_change sFunctionality to handle changes in the namelists from the yaml files (see Changing Namelists ). nproc Number of processors to use for the model. nproca/nprocb Number of processors for different MPI tasks/ranks.
-Incompatible with nproc. base_dir Path to the directory that will contain the experiment folder (where the experiment will be run and data will be stored). post_processing File Dictio- YAML dictionaries used to handle input, output, forcing, logging, binary and restart files (see File naries Dictionaries). expid ID of the experiment.
+Key Description account User account of the HPC system to be used to run the experiment. model_dir Absolute path of the model directory (where it was installed by esm_master ). setup_dir Absolute path of the setup directory (where it was installed by esm_master ). executable Name of the component executable file, as it shows in the <component setup_path="">/bin after</component> compilation. compute_time Estimated computing time for a run, used for submitting a job with the job scheduler. time_step Time step of the component in seconds. lresume Boolean to indicate whether the run is an initial run or a restart. pool_dir Path to the pool directory to read in mesh data, forcing files, inputs, etc. namelists List of namelist files required for the model. namelist_change esFunctionality to handle changes in the namelists from the yaml files (see Changing Namelists ). nproc Number of processors to use for the model. nproca/nprocb Number of processors for different MPI tasks/ranks.
+Incompatible with nproc. base_dir Path to the directory that will contain the experiment folder (where the experiment will be run and data will be stored). post_processing Boolean to indicate whether to run postprocessing or not.
+File Dictio- YAML dictionaries used to handle input, output, forcing, logging, binary and restart files (see File naries Dictionaries). expid ID of the experiment.
 This variable can also be defined when calling esm_runscripts with the -e flag. ini_restart_exp idD of the restarted experiment in case the current experiment has a different expid.
 For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). ini_restart_dir Path of the restarted experiment in case the current experiment runs in a different directory.
-For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). execu- Command for executing the component, including \${executable} and the necessary flags. tion_command heteroge- A boolean that controls whether the simulation needs to be run with or without heterogeneous neous_paralleliz atjorallelization.
+For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). execu- Command for executing the component, including \${executable} and the necessary flags. tion_command heteroge- A boolean that controls whether the simulation needs to be run with or without heterogeneous neous_paralleliz a par allelization.
 When false OpenMP is not used for any component, independently of the value of omp_num_threads defined in the components.
 When true, open_num_threads needs to be specified for each component using OpenMP. heterogeneous_parallelization variable needs to be defined inside the computer section of the runscript.
-See Heterogeneous Paral - lelization Run (MPI/OpenMP) for examples. omp_num_threa dA variable to control the number of OpenMP threads used by a component during an hetero- geneous parallelization run.
+See Heterogeneous Paral- 1 lelization Run (MPI/OpenMP) for examples. omp_num_threa dA variable to control the number of OpenMP threads used by a component during an hetero- geneous parallelization run.
 This variable has to be defined inside the section of the com- ponents for which OpenMP needs to be used.
-This variable will be ignored if computer. heterogeneous_parallelization is not set to true.
+This variable will be ignored if computer. heterogeneous_parallelization is not set to true. gen- A boolean to indicate whether esm_runscripts needs to install missing plugins (True, default) erai.mstan_miss ing_pdugfralse).
+Implemented to solve a problem with the esm_tests CI in GitHub where we might not have access to some repositories.